zv3zdochka/oco_pfs_project/README.md

     logging.py             # MetricsLogger (step/agg/summary)
     projections.py         # project_ball, project_box
     subgradients.py        # norm subgradients
-    batch_opt.py           # batch solvers for the regret baseline seeding.py             # seeding/reproducibility
+    batch_opt.py           # batch solvers for regret baseline seeding.py             # seeding/reproducibility

 src/results/
-  ...                      # example already-generated results (see below)
+  ...                      # example of already generated results (see below)
 ```

 ---

-## 7. Example results
+## 7. Example Results

-Below are example plots from the `src/results/` folder (these are **demo artifacts**, so the README is self-contained).
+Below are example plots from the `src/results/` folder (these are **demo artifacts** to make the README self-contained).
-In your runs, similar files will appear in `results/...`.
+When you run experiments, similar files will appear in `results/...`.

 ---